College website privacy statement

 Information about individuals such as personal details, information about interactions with our staff and publicly available information are stored on Click4Assistance servers within the EU for the purposes of managing our interactions and relationships with individuals and organisations that choose to use the live chat facility.

-The College uses dotmailer as their bulk email service to send email communications.
-Recipient lists, including email addresses, are stored on dotmailer servers in the EU for the purposes of email newsletter distribution.
+The College uses dotdigital as our bulk email service to send email communications.
+Recipient lists, including email addresses, are stored on dotdigital servers in the EU for the purposes of email newsletter distribution.

-If you would prefer that your data is not shared with dotmailer, you can opt out from further communications at any point by clicking on the unsubscribe link in the footer of emails sent by us via dotmailer.
+If you would prefer that your data is not shared with dotdigital, you can opt out from further communications at any point by clicking on the unsubscribe link in the footer of emails sent by us via dotdigital.

 The College uses services provided by Microsoft through their Office 365 for Education service to capture data via online forms and other similar mechanisms.